Xilinx/ml-suite/classification_16-8b.md

     - `run _demo.sh`    - Will run an Image Classification Speed of GoogLeNet v1 demo.
     - `kill_demo.sh`    - Will kill the Image Classification .

 		\*Note: When running the test scripts, use sudo.
-AWS requires root (sudo) privileges to program the fpga.
+AWS requires root (sudo) privileges to program the FPGA.
 For more details, [click here][].

 5. Choose a script to run and execute with sudo: